415-Cloud/Cloud-Native-Dev-Project/userguide.md

 1. Click **"Profile"** in the navigation bar.
 2. View your personal details and current fitness stats.
-3.  **Edit Profile:** Update your weight, fitness goals, or other metrics to keep your AI recommendations accurate.
+3.  **Edit Profile:** Update your fitness level, goals, or measuring system preference to keep your personalized experience up to date.

 ---